mjsteinbaugh/dotfiles/README.md

 ## Installation

-I use the [koopa](https://github.com/acidgenomics/koopa/) bootloader to configure my shell automatically.
+We use the [koopa](https://github.com/acidgenomics/koopa/) bootloader to configure the shell automatically.

 Via koopa: